-The use and analysis of Community Lifelines enhance LUMA's ability to positively impact Puerto Rico's communities during normal operations and a major outage.
+The use and analysis of Community Lifelines enhances LUMA's ability to positively impact Puerto Rico's communities during normal operations and a major outage.
 Community Lifelines not only enable the continuous operation of critical government and business functions, but they are also essential to human health, safety, and economic security.

 The seven Community Lifelines were established by the Federal Emergency Management Agency (FEMA) following Hurricane Maria in 2017.
 They were tested and validated in the aftermath of five disasters in 2018 and 2019, starting with Hurricane Michael.
-FEMA wrote an AAR of each disaster to analyze their disaster management.
-The AAR recommended updating the NRF to prioritize the restoration of seven key lifelines and to emphasize the importance of cross-sectional coordination both ahead of, during, and after a disaster (Kunkel, 2020).
+This was followed and tested by Hurricanes Florence and Dorian, Super Typhoon Yutu, the Alaska Earthquake, and during Shaken Fury full-scale exercise.
+FEMA prepared an AAR for each disaster to analyze their disaster management.
+The AARs recommended updating the NRF to prioritize the restoration of key lifelines and to incorporate an eighth category: water systems.
+Its purpose is to highlight the significance of cross-sector coordination prior to, during, and after a disaster.